inveniosoftware/invenio/docs/architecture/infrastructure.rst

 **Transactional databases**

-The primary reason using an SQL database is that they provide transactions, which is very important since data consistency for a repository is of outmost importance.
+The primary reason using an SQL database is that they provide transactions, which is very important since data consistency for a repository is of utmost importance.
 Also, database servers can handle very large amounts of data as long as they are scaled and configured properly.
 Last but not least, they are usually highly reliable as compared to some NoSQL solutions.